OctoPrint/OctoPrint-FirmwareUpdater/README.md

 Optional advanced settings are available for:
 * Disabling write verification - speeds up flashing by not verifying the write operation
 * Customizing the bossac command line

+### STM32 Boards
+To flash an STM32-based board the tool `stm32flash` needs to be installed on the OctoPrint host.

 #### STM32Flash Installation
 ##### Install on Linux/RaspberryPi using apt-get